piru72/README_HELPER/README.md

-# README_HELPER
+# Make your problem list beautiful
-Given list of toph problems this will create a syntax listing all the problems in form of github readme format
+If you are thinking of making a list of toph problems and add them in your github readme file then this is the thing you need .Given list of toph problems this will create a syntax listing all the problems in form of github readme format

 ## Will convert this link below
 > https://toph.co/p/some-basic-chords